 (d) Not consistent control structure since outflow does not depend correctly on inventory m.
+See dynamic simulations in Figure Figure 2.

-Figure 2: Four different control structures with two valves and set inflow.
-Note: For the flow controllers (FC) it does not matter whether the valve is downstream (as shown above) or upstream of the flow measurement.
+Figure 1: Four different control structures with two valves and set inflow.
+Note: For the flow controllers (FC) it does not matter whether the valve is downstream (as shown above) or upstream of the flow measurement, but it does matter for the pressure controllers (PC). were set equal, any error in the actual flow would lead to an imbalance, which would lead to accumulation or depletion of mass and the inventory would not be regulated within acceptable bounds.